yonix06/npmhome/README.md

 npx http-server -p <your port>
 ```

+## Bugs and other info

+This project is not thoroughly tested, use it at your own risk.

 This project is open source, feel free to fork it and amend it as you choose.

-## Bugs and other info

-The project is not thoroughly tested, use it at your own risk.

 Note that the dark mode toggle is not yet implemented.